 💡For many people, Rioja is a symbol of Spanish red wine and Tempranillo.
 In the region, the wines are differentiated according to the degree of maturity and ageing time in the barrels; that’s how we get wines in Joven, Crianza, Reserva and Gran Reserva.

 🍽 This Reserva is perfect for any type of cheese, grilled or roasted recipes.
 My personal suggestion is grilled vegetables!

 A wine from Curtefranca DOC to enjoy the Christmas wine calendar.
 Now an Italian wine.

-🍇 Ricci Curbastro Farm comprises a farm and a cellar, a wine museum, a farmhouse and the antiques of a Green Granary.
-They are 100% commited to sustainability via the lower waste of resources and the increase in the well-being of all stakeholders.
-They work in aspects such as reduction of carbon footprint, usage of the energy from the sun, protecting biodiversity with the endangered breed of chickens romagna hen, saving energy with led lighting, using less water, recycling, and basing all on organic viticulture.
+🍇 Ricci Curbastro Farm comprises a farm and a cellar, a wine museum, a farmhouse, and a Green Granary antiques.
+They are 100% committed to sustainability via the lower waste of resources and the increase in the well-being of all stakeholders.
+They work in aspects such as reducing carbon footprint, using the energy from the sun, protecting biodiversity with the endangered breed of chickens, Romagna hen, saving energy with led lighting, using less water, recycling, and basing all on organic viticulture.

 🍽 This wine goes well with red meats, cold cuts, and aged cheeses.

 Merlot del Ticino DOC from Castello di Morcote